-The PACTA for Banks Free Data Set is provided free of charge by Asset Resolution for a bank to use in their PACTA analysis.
+The PACTA for Banks Free Dataset is provided free of charge by Asset Resolution for banks to use in their PACTA analysis.

 Targeted users are banks.
+Requests from organisations other that banks will not be processed or answered.
 For any use not covered by the terms and conditions, please contact Asset Resolution at email@example.com.

 1.2 Service details

-1.3 Scope of usePurpose of use: As necessary for User’s internal purposes only specifically to run PACTA for banks, subject to the restrictions set forth in the Terms and Conditions.
+As necessary for User’s (and its Affiliates) internal purposes only, specifically to run PACTA for Banks, subject to the restrictions set forth in the Terms and Conditions.